Dangerous painkiller prescribed for patients who shouldn't have received it, whistleblower says

 FDA reports of adverse events, possible related complications, includes hundreds of deaths.

-An attorney for Fuller's family who is suing, Richard Hallowell, said, "this is serious stuff that we're dealing with ...
+An attorney for Fuller's family who is suing, Richard Hollawell, said, "this is serious stuff that we're dealing with ...
 People need to finally be held accountable."

 Nixon later testified before a federal grand jury that indicted the company's former CEO Michael Babich for fraud, conspiracy and racketeering.
 Five other former Insys executives have also been indicted for racketeering.
 All have pleaded not guilty.